| 开发者 |

 Yes.
 It communicates with https://api.shiptoverified.com for checkout eligibility evaluation, order notifications, widget token generation, and connection management.
 See the "External services" section above for a full breakdown of what data is sent, when, and why.

-Yes.
-When the plugin is active and connected, every customer who reaches the checkout page will trigger a checkout eligibility check.
-This allows the plugin to display accurate adult signature notices based on real-time jurisdiction rules.
+Once per cart state per session.
+When a customer first reaches checkout, the plugin performs one eligibility check and caches the result in their WooCommerce session (keyed on cart hash + shipping state + total).
+Subsequent checkout page loads reuse the cached result; a new call is made only when the cart, shipping state, or total changes.
 Guest checkouts are included.
 The call uses only non-personal cart data (shipping state, order total, product details) — no name, email, or payment information is transmitted at this stage.

 The plugin stores the following data in WooCommerce order meta when applicable:

-The plugin removes all its own options from the WordPress options table (API URL, API key, webhook secret, plugin settings, and site URL).
+The plugin removes all its own options from the WordPress options table (API URL, API key, webhook secret, plugin settings, site URL, and a legacy settings option carried over from earlier versions).
 Order meta stored on individual orders is not removed to preserve the verification audit trail.

 Yes.
 Orders and customers flagged as FFL are automatically excluded from the identity verification and adult signature workflows.